 The joyous thing about hygge is that there are no rules – it’s all about savouring the moment, relaxing and enjoying life’s simple pleasures.
 It’s about feeling comfortable in your clothes, rather than how you look.
-And, it’s a slower-paced way of simply being, compared to the frenetic 24/7 lives that we have all suddenly found ourselves living.
+And, it’s a slower-paced way of being, compared to the frenetic 24/7 lives that we have all suddenly found ourselves living.

 As translator ToveMaren Stakkestad explains, “Hygge was never meant to be translated.
 It was meant to be felt.”

 Danish anthropologist Jeppe Trolle Linnet says that if a social event is hygge then it’s a given that, “no one will discuss opposite opinions about politics, economic development or raising children.”
 In other words, they get together, enjoy food, drinks and the moment, all while forgetting about the stresses of the wider world – free from arguments about politics or cultural differences.

 With 2016 being such a strange and stressful year for many, it’s no surprise that all of us are suddenly embracing hygge: “The rest of the world seems to be slowly waking up to what Danes have been wise to for generations – that having a relaxed, cosy time with friends and family, often with coffee, cake or beer, can be good for the soul,” says Helen Russell, author of The Year of Living Danishly: Uncovering the Secrets of the World’s Happiest Country.